LoloForThePOP/meta-project/README.md

 # Installation Procedure

-#### Remark : I use Visual Studio Code, along with its included terminal Windows PowerShell
+#### Remark: I use Visual Studio Code, along with its included terminal Windows PowerShell

-#### 0-a- Prerequisites : make sure these programs are installed:
+#### 0-a- Prerequisites: make sure these programs are installed:

 * Install **Git** (Git is a version control system for tracking changes in computer files) (https://git-scm.com/downloads)